Do You Need a Passport to Fly to the United States?

 Let's start with some context.

 Over-18s are required to show a government-issued photo ID at check-in.
 Valid identification is required at check-in and includes a valid military ID, driver's license, passport, or passport card.
-It is true that you can use your passport for domestic travel.
+An international passport is valid for domestic travel.
 Your best bet is to call your airline and speak to a customer service rep about its particular policies.
 Make sure a notation is made in your file describing your predicament.
 Keep in mind that some domestic airlines are more relaxed about identification requirements than others; however, international flights may require more documentation, including a passport.
 Some airlines, like Southwest and United, require passengers to show a valid government-issued photo ID at check-in.
 However, some other carriers offer more wiggle room.

 For those times when you can't bring your driver's license or State ID card with you on your trip, the TSA has a page with details about the acceptable forms of identification that can be used at TSA checkpoints.
 A helpful resource is the TSA webpage titled "What types of ID can be used at TSA checkpoints."
 Be sure to check out the final paragraph, where we go over the various other forms of identification that can be used at TSA checkpoints.

-The TSA blog post titled "TSA Travel Tips Tuesday — Can You Fly Without an ID?" is another helpful resource for learning which forms of identification are accepted at TSA checkpoints.
+The TSA blog post titled "TSA Travel Tips Tuesday — Can You Fly Without an ID?" is another helpful resource for learning which forms of ID are accepted at TSA checkpoints.

 Q How Do I Know If I Can Fly Without Identification?